spike/CompetitiveProgramming/190-reverse-bits/NOTES.md

 ​
 ## Possible improvements
 - if this function is called too many times
-- cache results into a hashset
+- then cache results into a hashmap
-​
+- to save on space, cache only 16 bit integers and recombine the two at the end